Martin Luther (1953 film): Plot

 During the life of Martin Luther power is divided between the Holy Roman Empire and the Roman Catholic Church.
 The narrator states: "the church had largely forgotten the mercies of God and, instead, it emphasized God's implacable judgments."

 Before entering St. Augustine's Monastery, Martin Luther holds a party with his fellow law students.
 George Spalatin inquires into Luther's motivation for leaving law.
 Monastic life does not provide Luther spiritual peace despite his extreme ascetic piety.
 He is in terror at his first Mass as a priest.
-He confesses to his mentor, Vicar General Johann von Staupitz that he cannot love God.
+He confesses to his mentor, Vicar General Johann von Staupitz his unease.
 The prior proposes expelling Luther for his restless mind, but Staupitz believes study and a pilgrimage to Rome will help.

 Returning from Rome, Luther opines that the common people could more easily find God merciful if the Holy Scriptures were in their vernacular.
 He is scolded by his prior.
 Luther meets George Spalatin, who has also left law for the church: in his case to serve Frederick III, Elector of Saxony.
 Spalatin asks if Luther has found what he was looking for.
 Luther responds, "Not yet."
 Spalatin recommends Luther to the Elector as professor of Biblical studies at the University of Wittenberg.
 Luther baptizes an infant in the castle church.

 Luther receives his Doctorate of Theology but has difficulty accepting the practice of collecting and showcasing relics.
 Luther has undergone his "reformatory discovery" through his study of the Epistle to the Romans.
 He tells Staupitz that one only need have faith in Jesus Christ for salvation.
 Staupitz is unpersuaded.